sterling5241/creality-wiki/docs/loadcells.md

     If you had already cloned the pellcorp creality repository before being asked to factory reset, the git repo is still there and you can skip the cloning step!

 ### Run the installer

+!!! note

+    If you have pellcorp-overrides in github but not stored locally, [you need to recreate the ~/pellcorp-overrides directory](config_overrides.md#create-local-repo) before running the installer.sh!

 The `--kalico` argument is required, the installer will refuse to install loadcells without it.